 The landing spot

-Tennessee took him 49th overall, second round.
+Tennessee took him 165th overall, fifth round.
 The backfield is Tony Pollard and Singleton.
 Pollard is entering his age-29 season on the final year of his deal.
 There are no guarantees beyond 2026.
-Singleton is the unquestioned RB1 by year two.
+Singleton has a real shot at the unquestioned RB1 job by year two, with day-three capital working against him on the path.

-The volume math is the part that makes this a top-30 RB dynasty asset.
+The volume math is what makes this an interesting dynasty asset even at the discount.
 Tennessee ran the ball 467 times in 2025, ninth in the league.
 Pollard handled 245 of those carries.
-The available volume for Singleton in 2026 is 100-130 carries plus pass-catching usage.
-That is RB35 production by the floor.
+The available volume for Singleton in 2026 is 60-90 carries plus pass-catching usage if he beats out the depth pieces.

 The quarterback math